LottePitcher/open-source-umbraco-cloud/Setup.md

 ## Getting Changes Back to Cloud

-We're using a GitHub Action that uses the V2 Umbraco Cloud API endpoints.
+We're using a GitHub Action that uses the Cloud v2 API endpoints.

 In your GitHub repository go to Settings > Security > Secrets and Variables > Actions.
 There are two tabs, one for Secrets and one for Variables.